Breathing Grave (Self-Portrait) No. 6, 2023, unfixed lumen print, 14 x 7 in.

 Using my magic to find the glitter

 Noah S. Thompson is an image maker and storyteller investigating the rituals and relics that connect landscapes and memory-keeping.
-Their practice, motivated by a sense of wonder and loss, investigates the markers, meanings, and mythologies given to the natural world.
+Their practice, motivated by a sense of wonder and loss, embraces the alchemical nature of photography by using alternative processes to explore themes of transformation.
+Literature, poetry, and folklore also inspire Noah’s work, offering a means of meditation as they investigate the markers, meanings, and mythologies given to the natural word.
 They examine the prosaic and abandoned, inviting others to reflect, remember, and imagine.
-Noah’s work combines alternative and historical processes, embracing the alchemical nature of photography to explore themes of transformation and call on us to consider how we relate to our surroundings.

 noahsterlingthompson@gmail.com